 Now, we move forward and prove Theorem~\ref{thm:theoretical}.
 We present Algorithm~\ref{alg:theoretical} for efficiently recovering the atoms $(\ba_i, w_i)$ from $M_2$.
 The algorithm is theoretical in that it relies on oracle access to the following information. \begin{assumption} We assume oracle access to: \begin{itemize} \item[\textup{\textbf{O1.}}] $\{ sample(S_{ij}) : i \neq j \}$, where $sample(S_{ij})$ consists of four or more Zariski-generic points on $S_{ij}$; \item[\textup{\textbf{O2.}}] the value of the measure $M_2$ on the set $S_{ij}$ for all $i \neq j$. \end{itemize} \end{assumption}

-\begin{remark} In principle, $\textup{\textbf{O1}}$ and $\textup{\textbf{O2}}$ can be estimated from the sample moment $\overline{M_2}$~\textup{(\ref{eq:moments-empirical-second})} if $n=\omega(\sigma^4)$.
+\begin{remark} In principle, $\textup{\textbf{O1}}$ and $\textup{\textbf{O2}}$ could be estimated from the sample moment $\overline{M_2}$~\textup{(\ref{eq:moments-empirical-second})} if $n=\omega(\sigma^4)$.
 It would require the ability to identify points in the support of $M_2$ and cluster them according to the components $S_{ij}$.
 However this encounters difficulty when dealing with noisy moments discretized in pixels.
-The next section is dedicated to a different computational framework, better-suited for practical settings. \end{remark}
+The next section is dedicated to a different computational framework, which is suited for practical settings. \end{remark}